How long does it take for vitamins to work?

 Vitamins can also be absorbed through your skin if you apply them topically.
 This happens when they're applied directly on contact with your skin and will not be fully absorbed into your bloodstream until they reach their intended location in the body (e.g., muscles).

-So, if you have a vitamin deficiency and take a supplement orally, it could take 4-6 weeks before any effects are noticed in your blood levels of that nutrient (though this varies depending on what kind of nutrient).
+So, if you have a lack of vitamin levels and take a supplement orally, it could take 4-6 weeks before any effects are noticed in your blood levels of that nutrient (though this varies depending on what kind of nutrient).
 If you use topical creams with vitamins included, results should show up much more quickly because there's less need for absorption into the bloodstream first—the ingredients are immediately applied where they'll do some good.

 What happens to your body when you start taking vitamins?